awsdocs/amazon-emr-management-guide/doc_source/emr-plan-debugging.md

 ## Debugging Option Information<a name="emr-plan-debugging-info"></a>

-Amazon EMR release 4\.1 or later supports debugging in all regions\.
+Amazon EMR release 4\.1\.0 through 5\.27\.0 supports debugging in all regions\.
+Other EMR versions do not support the debugging option\.

 Amazon EMR creates an Amazon SQS queue to process debugging data\.
 Message charges may apply\.
 However, Amazon SQS does have Free Tier of up to 1,000,000 requests available\.
 For more information, see the [Amazon SQS detail page](https://aws.amazon.com/sqs)\.